Documentation Overview

 Phantom Keys (`pk_xxx`)

 The "Master Secret."
 This is the raw API key (e.g., your OpenAI or Stripe key) encrypted client-side using your Master Passphrase.
-Ephos never sees this key in its raw form; it exists only as an opaque, encrypted blob in our vault.
+Ephos never sees this key in its raw form; it exists only as an opaque, encrypted blob in our Zero-Knowledge Vault.

 Ephos Tokens (`et_xxx`)

 The "Agent Credential."
 You mint these tokens from a Phantom Key.
-They are scoped, revocable, and tied to specific domains.
-If a token is stolen, the "blast radius" is limited to the specific permissions you granted it.
+They are unique, revocable identities that act as a pointer to the underlying master secret without ever exposing it.

-When an agent makes a request using an Ephos Token, our Gateway retrieves the encrypted Phantom Key, decrypts it into volatile RAM for the duration of the request, executes the call, and then wipes the memory clean.
+When an agent makes a request using an Ephos Token + Token Secret, our Gateway validates the identity, retrieves the encrypted Phantom Key, and decrypts it into Ephemeral Memory within the Ephos enclave.
+The request executes statelessly, and the secret is immediately wiped from memory.
 The agent never sees the raw key.

 Who is Ephos for?